mi-frutuoso/csc-proj/README.md

       - the name of the file containing the updated checksum accumulator value;
       - the name of the file containing the previous checksum accumulator value (acts as an auxiliary file);

+  - signing the checksum and the election results with tally's private key (`openssl -sign`);

-  - sending the election results and the checksum accumulator to the counter.
+  - sending the election results, the checksum accumulator and the tally private key to the counter.

 ### Counter :: `counter.sh`

 Bash script that performs these operations:

+  - validation of the authenticity of the tally's certificate and public key (`openssl verify` and `openssl -modulus`);

   - rebuild of the election private key (`./Join_Shares`);
     - `./Join_Shares` is a `C` executable program based on the `Shamir's secret sharing` library, dual of `./Make_Shares`.
 It takes two input arguments: number of trustees and number of shares needed to restore a secret.
 Outputs the restored password key;

   - restore the election private key by decrypting it with the rebuilt key (`openssl`);

+  - validation of the checksum accumulator and election results signatures;

   - decryption of the checksum accumulator (`./decrypt`);